 The following documentation is typically required to set up a trust:

-- Details of the trustees and beneficiaries.
+- Details of all trustees and beneficiaries for TRS registration with HMRC.

 Funding the Trust